douglashellowell/hellowell-blog/src/routes/blog/JSGenerators.svelte.md

 console.log(firstResult); // { value: 1, done: false }
 ```

-The strange difference between the way this generator executes and the way normals functions run is that it will execute line-by-line **until it reaches a `yield` keyword**.
+The strange difference between the way this generator executes and the way normal functions run is that it will execute line-by-line **until it reaches a `yield` keyword**.
 At this point it will **pause** the execution and yield (give back) a results object to wherever it was called.
 When we iterate again the code will resume from the `yield` keyword and execute until it reaches the next one

 ```js
 const secondResult = oneToFiveGenerator.next();